elixir-ecto/ecto/README.md

 * `:datetime`
 * `:virtual` - virtual types can have any value and they are not sent to the database;

-When manipulating the entity via the record functions, it is responsobility of the developer to ensure the fields are cast to the proper value.
+When manipulating the entity via the record functions, it is responsibility of the developer to ensure the fields are cast to the proper value.
 For example:

 ```elixir
 weather = Weather.Entity.new(temp_lo: "0")